LiangZheYe/mod_audio_fork/README.md

 # mod_audio_inject

 A FreeSWITCH module that attaches a media bug to a channel and streams L16 audio via WebSockets to a remote server.
-This module supports **bidirectional audio** — receiving audio back from the server for real-time playback to the caller, enabling full-fledged IVR, dialog, and voice-bot applications.
+This module supports **bidirectional audio** — receiving audio back from the server via binary WebSocket frames for real-time playback to the caller, enabling full-fledged IVR, dialog, and voice-bot applications.

 ## Features

 - **Bidirectional Audio** — Stream audio to a WebSocket server and receive audio back for real-time playback
-- **Binary Audio Streaming** — Receive raw binary audio frames from the server (in addition to base64-encoded JSON)
+- **Binary Audio Streaming** — Receive raw binary audio frames from the server for low-latency downlink
-- **Audio Markers** — Synchronize audio playback with named markers (`mark` / `clearMarks`)
 - **Multiple Mix Types** — Mono (caller only), mixed (caller + callee), or stereo (separate channels)
 - **Flexible Sample Rates** — 8000, 16000, 24000, 32000, 48000, 64000 Hz (any multiple of 8000)
 - **Automatic Resampling** — Built-in Speex resampler for sample rate conversion